tilleul/apple2/applesoft/nfs/calculations/02_addition_is_faster_than_subtraction.md

 As you can imagine, inverting the order of declaration of ``E`` and ``D`` is not worth it. ``D`` is now declared last, which might have an impact on speed on other parts of our code where the constant ``2`` is more important than ``-2`` ...

-## 🍎When is it worth to substitute subtraction with addition then ?
+## 🍎 When is it worth to substitute subtraction with addition then ?

 Adding the negative of a number (instead of subtraction) has rarely a positive impact on speed.